David Parlett

 (as Christine Storch and Robert Storch)

-opera Intermezzo - "a bourgeois comedy with symphonic interludes" (Strauss) - famously features a Skat-playing scene, so, although I care little for opera but love Skat, I did enjoy helping the English National Opera Company to stage that scene for its 2012 production at the Buxton Festival - especially as Buxton is my favourite book fair resort.
+opera Intermezzo - "a bourgeois comedy with symphonic interludes" (Strauss) - famously features a Skat-playing scene, so, although I care little for opera but love Skat, I did enjoy helping the English National Opera Company to stage that scene for its 2012 production at the Buxton Festival - especially as Buxton used to be my favourite book fair resort.

 Great Expectations

-Phelps's adaptation of Great Expectations, broadcast on BBC TV just after Christmas 2011, was less well received by the critics than by the public.
-I concur with many critical comments, such as the omission of some important characters and an obviously deliberate refusal to admit any of Dickens's comic relief, but these were compensated for me by the stunning landscape photography, David Suchet's masterful portrayal of Jaggers (how different from that of the equally laudable Francis L Sullivan in David Lean's classic version!), the surprising but more convincing take on Miss Havisham (nothing like Martita Hunt and everybody else's old crone, but a youngish, waif-like figure who would obviously scrub up well), and the beautiful Izzy Meikle-Small, who brilliantly portrayed the young Estella.
+Sarah Phelps's adaptation of Great Expectations, broadcast on BBC-TV at Christmas2011, was less well received by the critics than by the public.
+I agreed with many critical comments, such as the omission of some important characters and an obviously deliberate refusal to admit any of Dickens's comic relief (why?), but find these flaws compensated by the stunning landscape photography, David Suchet's masterful portrayal of Jaggers (how different from that of the equally laudable Francis L Sullivan in David Lean's classic version!), the surprising but more convincing take on Miss Havisham (nothing like Martita Hunt and everybody else's old crone, but a youngish, waif-like figure who scrubbed up nicely into Gillian Anderson), and the beautiful Izzy Meikle-Small, who brilliantly portrayed the young Estella.
 I was sorry that the proposed Whist-playing scene was cut, and thoroughly critical of the nonsensical dismissal of Dickens's well-chosen contrast of Pip's childish Beggar-my-Neighbour with Estella's sophisticated Ecarté together with the significant accompanying conversation.
-However, young Izzy proved to be the most knowledgeable card-player I have ever met in the acting profession, and I think it was her idea that she and Pip play German Whist.
+However, young Izzy proved to be the most knowledgeable card-player in the acting profession that I have ever met, and I think it was her idea that she and Pip actually play German Whist.
 The 1850s may have been a little early for this, but no one would have noticed, and the game looked completely convincing.

 Amazing Grace